 The recall is an important behavior.
 It is also one that often causes people problems.
 We have a very clear understanding of how the recall can be undermined over time and will show you how to avoid common pitfalls.

 Regard a solid recall (calling your dog to come) as an insurance policy.
 One day it may save your dogs’ life.

 It is very natural for your puppy to stay close to you, follow you, or come away from a distraction at a young age (8-16 weeks).
 It is equally natural for them to stop coming shortly after that — about the time they hit their Juvenile and Adolescent Period at 4 to 8 months (check Your Puppy’s Development).

 In reality, the recall is taught so that you will have the ability to keep your dog safe should the need arise.
 Think of it as an insurance policy.
-The recall is essential in order for you to be able to take your dog to the park and let him off the leash to play.
+The recall is helpful in order for you to be able to take your dog to the park and let him off the leash to play.

-Behavior that gets reinforced and rewarded gets repeated!
+Behavior that gets reinforced gets repeated!

 We have included this exercise because in real life there can be some very persuasive distractions for a dog.
 A child with an ice cream cone, a dead bird or fish, someone with a ham sandwich, etc. You want your dog to come to you regardless of the distraction.